-- Always carry a dry powder fire extinguisher in the vehicle.
-The fire extinguisher must be approved, tested and close at hand. - ► The fire extinguisher is not included in the scope of delivery. - ► Have the fire extinguisher tested at regular intervals by authorised qualified personnel.
-Observe the date of testing. - ► Always keep a fire blanket near the cooker.
+- ► It is recommended to carry a dry powder fire extinguisher in the vehicle.
+The fire extinguisher must be approved, tested and close at hand. - ▶ The fire extinguisher is not included in the scope of delivery. - ► Have the fire extinguisher tested at regular intervals by authorised qualified personnel.
+Observe the date of testing. - ► Keep a fire blanket near the cooker.